 Sometimes, appearing in that critical first page of rankings is a waiting game as you let Google and other search engines know that your business really is here to stay.

 Building a great website takes time and effort.
-Your goal is to create an effective connection with your customers, offering them everything they need in order to have a great experience with your website, while simultaneously meeting the qualifications necessary to advance your search engine ranking.
+Your goal is to create an effective connection with your customers.
+You want to offer them everything they need to have a great experience with your website while meeting the qualifications necessary to advance your search engine ranking.

-If you haven’t been considering these five critical website elements in your design, make sure you integrate them into your website plan today.
+If you haven’t been considering these five critical elements for your website in your design, make sure you integrate them into your website plan today.